-We have the technology to meet by video conference to resolve almost any dispute.
+With California Online Mediation, meet by video conference to resolve almost any dispute.

 California online mediation gives us the ability to meet with parties via video conference.
 Documents can be signed electronically and your issues can be resolved via your laptop or device without even leaving your home.

-Using online dispute resolution, we can help you resolve almost any issue for any county in California.
+Using virtual dispute resolution, we can help you resolve almost any issue for any county in California.
 That’s because the parties can be anywhere in the world including out of the country.
 All you need is the internet.
 We’ll take it from there to help you craft a binding legal agreement.

 Get started with your California Online Mediation!